Is it necessary to include a body donation in the donor's will?

 May the donor's family have a funeral service before the donor's body is delivered to the Medical School?

 Typically, yes.
-However, the funeral director must first contact our office, since failure to follow allowable procedures could prevent the intended donation.
+However, the funeral director must first contact our office at 734-764-4359, since failure to follow allowable procedures could prevent the intended donation.
+In addition to calling our office, funeral directors can also refer to the Procedures at the Time of Death (PDF), which includes forms to distribute to donor representatives.

 Is it possible for an ambulance service or even the donor's family to deliver the donor's body to the Medical School?